Going Voco Loco — a new luxe staycation in the Central Coast, NSW

 Voco Gosford, Central Coast hotels - Astra seating and open kitchen Voco Gosford, Central Coast hotels - martinis at Astra

-We’re more than full from dinner, so find a spot at the long bar.
+We’re more than full from dinner, so we skip the menus and find a spot at the long bar.
 Andy behind the jump mixes us two superb martinis and we chat about the various virtues of gin for a while.

-It’s the perfect end to the day and we settle into the ecstatic comfort of our soft bed in deep contentment.
+It’s the perfect end to the day and once back in our palatial room, we settle into the ecstatic comfort of our soft bed in deep contentment.

 Voco Gosford, Central Coast hotels